tembo-io/pg_vectorize/README.md

 ## Directly Interact with LLMs

 Sometimes you want more control over the handling of embeddings.
- For those situations you can directly call various LLM providers directly using SQL:
+ For those situations you can directly call various LLM providers using SQL:

 For text generation: